SeaGL/seagl.github.io/_posts/2023-11-03-turning-it-up-to-11.md

 To that end all staff, presenters, and attendees of SeaGL are expected to obey the [Code of Conduct](/coc) not only at SeaGL but also in all SeaGL-associated spaces including but not limited to associated social events and virtual channels.

 In-person attendees are also expected to obey the [Health and Safety Policy](/health) for the duration of the conference.
-This includes wearing masks inside presentation rooms.
+This includes requiring masks inside presentation rooms and encouraging them in other areas.
+If you don't have your own we are providing them gratis.

 If you have any concerns that are at all of a Code of Conduct nature, please email `coc AT seagl.org` as soon as possible.
 If you need immediate help, please locate any SeaGL staffer.